 - GuideToGoiPod Tour – a 60-90 minute video tour presented on an iPod Touch.

-Note that for these ticket the child age is 10-12 years.
+Note that for this ticket the child age is 10-12 years.
 There does not appear to be any booking fees.

 General Admission (self-guided tour)

 $20 (adult), $10 (child)